coderedcorp/coderedcms/docs/getting_started/tutorial08.rst

 from finding it.
 What kinds of questions would those potential customers or website visitors ask a search engine?
 Take the time to write down these questions.

 Next, pinpoint the keywords that are in your search questions.
-For our Simple Sweets Desserts company, keywords might begin words like: cupcakes, cakes, bakery, cookies, desserts, sweet treats, etc. So these are the words that we are going to want to put in our **metadata** and throughout our site, where appropriate.
+For our Simple Sweets Desserts company, keywords might be words like: cupcakes, cakes, bakery, cookies, desserts, sweet treats, etc. So these are the words that we are going to want to put in our **metadata** and throughout our site, where appropriate.